dbanetto/uni/assign1/report.md

 Four (plus a bonus) methods that a virus could conceal itself:

  1. Encrypts or compresses the main body of code
- 2. Modifies its own code such that anti-virus software cannot match a signature to it, e.g. padding itself with `NOOP` instructions
+ 2. Modifies its own code such that antivirus software cannot match a signature to it, e.g. padding itself with `NOOP` instructions
  3. Modifies the code of every infection so no two infections look the same, some may be found but maybe not all of them
- 4. Disabling anti-virus or other intrusion detection services
+ 4. Disabling antivirus or other intrusion detection services
- 5. Instructing the user to disable their anti-virus via social engineering
+ 5. Instructing the user to disable their antivirus via social engineering

 ## c)